Holy Ghost Group Area

 Directions

 From Santa Fe, take I-25 east approximately 18 miles to the Glorieta/Pecos Exit.
-Take NM Highway 50 to Pecos, approximately 5 miles.
+Take NM Highway 50 to Pecos (about 5 miles).
 At the 4-way stop, turn left onto NM Highway 63 and travel approximately 14 miles north to Forest Road 122.
-Take Forest Road 122 approximately 4 miles to the campground.
-The group campground is located behind the locked gate at the very end of the campground.
+Take FR 122 approximately 4 miles to the campground.
+The group site is located behind the locked gate at the end of the campground.

 Amenities